You're Going to Love Mykonos

 You will find car rental agencies at the airport or near the southern bus station, including Action Rent a Car, Budget, or OK Rent a Car.
 Keep in mind that cars are not allowed inside of Mykonos Town but are a very convenient way to get around the rest of the island.
 You can rent a car for EUR30 to EUR45 a day or opt for a motorbike or a bicycle if you want a cheaper option.

-Car rental agencies in Mykonos
+Car hire agencies in Mykonos

 The Cost of Living in Mykonos